- View Offline

-We will look at font size, line height, line length, and chunking text with hierarchy and spacing.
-We will also look at some of the differences between traditional and modernist page designs, and how contemporary designers use elements of both in their work.
-Finally I will show the details typographers pay attention to: hanging punctuation, curly quotes and special characters.
-We will even look at creating final touches that require special care like drop caps.
+We'll look at font size, line height, line length, and chunking text with hierarchy and spacing.
+We'll also look at some of the differences between traditional and modernist page designs, and how contemporary designers use elements of both in their work.
+Finally, I'll show you the details typographers pay attention to: hanging punctuation, curly quotes, and special characters.
+We'll even look at creating final touches that require special care, like drop caps.

 So let's get started with Typography for Web Designers.